 What is the eTekkatho library?

-eTekkatho is a digital library especially designed for the academic community in Myanmar.
-The library is delivered over a very low bandwidth website and is also available over local area networks at partner institutions in Myanmar.
+eTekkatho digital libraries are especially designed for schools, colleges and universities in Myanmar.
+The libraries are delivered over local area networks at partner institutions in Myanmar.
 The project is not-for-profit and access to the library is free.
 Anyone can use the library and no registration is required.

 Can I use the resources in my teaching?